MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 :star:**Recommendation:** If you need to have your payments settled separately, log in to new Merchant Portal after NWL and select Single payment settlement functionality.

-### <s>8.2 Settlement time changes</s>

-<s>Currently your money is settled 1 day after payments were executed, after NWL we will settle you money bit later - 2 days after payments were executed. </s>

-<s>:star:**Recommendation:**  your feedback is very important for us, let us know if you have a need to get settlements faster.</s>

-### <s>8.3 Gross Settlements</s>

-<s>Currently we are sending you gross settlements (full amount of the payments) and later we were issueing you with an invoice for service fees.
-After NWL we will change how we are doing settlements and you will receive net value settlement where all necessary fees are already deducted. </s>

 ## **9. Other**

 ### 9.1 From the Nordic Wallet Launch callbacks will be sent from new DNS address